Exponential decay of random correlations for random Anosov systems mixing on fibers: Preliminary Lemmas and Propositions

 \subsection{H\"older continuity of the stable and unstable foliations on each fiber}

-In this subsection, we prove the H\"older continuity of the holonomy map between two local stable leaves and the holonomy map between two local unstable leaves.
+In this subsection, we prove the H\"older continuity of the holonomy map between two local stable leaves (or unstable leaves).
 This result is known in deterministic hyperbolic systems (see, e.g., \cite{PughHolderfoliation}), but we didn't find any reference to this result in RDS.
-We give a proof in our settings.
+We supply a proof in our settings, and the proof follows the idea given in Page 762 in \cite{KHbook}.
+Roughly speaking, the idea is that the action of the graph transform preserves a H\"older condition.